Organic Olive Oil:

 Put simply, our olive farm looks like a natural olive forest.
 Our trees are part of a greater ecosystem in which all forms of life are respected and allowed to bloom.
 In return, all those beautiful bugs and flowers that embrace my trees are a great source of nutrients.
 Sometimes we fail to see the connection, which is indirect yet crucial.

-Organic Olive Tree Cultivation
+Organic Olive Farming

 In this picture, Ioanna, my mother, is harvesting chamomile to later turn into relaxing chamomile tea.
 As you can see, she is in our olive groves, right in the shade of an olive tree.

-A very interesting result of organic farming is that my family has the ability to enjoy all this ecosystem has to offer, not just olive oil or green olives, but everything from mountain weeds and oregano to wild asparagus and mushrooms.
 In the long run it’s a win-win situation.
 All these ingredients improve our daily diet as it resembles a hunger-gatherer diet.

 Biodiversity is a key factor for a thriving ecosystem.
 Increased diversity provides more chances for an ecosystem to achieve natural balance.